Sports Training Principles

-Coaches rely on well-established sports training principles to build fitness training programs and develop sport skills.
-Principles are generally agreed upon guidelines that consistently apply to training athletes successfully.
-They summarize the best information from the sport sciences and good coaching practices.
+Coaches rely on well-established sports training principles to design programs and make educated coaching decisions.
+Principles are generally agreed upon guidelines that are grounded in the sport sciences and hold true in practice and competition.

 When training athletes, it is advisable consider these principles collectively and interpret them with flexibility, rather than with rigidity.
 Wisdom from experience as well as good judgment are essential for optimizing the benefits of these guidelines.

-While it is important to know how to use these principles, skill learning, movement mechanics, and other areas that strengthen sports performance must be integrated into the training programs of athletes at their respective levels of competition.
+While it is important to know how to use these principles, skill learning, movement mechanics, and other areas aspects of sports performance must be integrated into the programs of athletes at their respective levels of competition.

 The Balance Principle